 Along with the U Ultra, HTC also launched its younger brother, the U Play at an event in Delhi.
 The device is priced at Rs 39,990 and will be available for purchase starting mid-March.
-The U Play borrows the same all glass unibody design from the U Ultra and also skips on 3.5 mm jack for Type-C. Here are our first impressions of the device.
+The U Play borrows the same all glass unibody design from the U Ultra and also skips on 3.5 mm Headphone jack for USB Type-C. Here are our first impressions of the device.

 Design and Display